racket/racket/racket/src/README.txt

- * `--enable-racket=RACKET`, where RACKET is a path to a Racket executable that runs on the build platform; the executable must be the same version of Racket as being built for the target platform.
+ * `--enable-racket=RACKET`, where RACKET is a path to a Racket executable that runs on the build platform; the executable must be the same version of Racket and the same virtual machine (i.e., traditional Racket or Racket on Chez Scheme) as being built for the target platform.

    This flag is needed because building and installing Racket requires running (an existing build of) Racket.